 The park is dominated by the towering National Monument, commonly known as Monas.
 Commissioned after the Dutch finally acknowledged Indonesian independence in 1950 (merdeka means ‘independence’), this obelisk offers the best view of the sprawling megalopolis if it’s a rare clear day — smog is an ever-present problem.
 In the basement, 48 dioramas bring the country’s struggle for independence to life.

 Adjacent to the square, Istiqlal Mosque’s gleaming white dome rises well above the treetops.
-Built after independence — the name is an Arabic word for ‘freedom’ — this is the largest mosque in Southeast Asia, able to accommodate 120,000 worshippers.
+Built after independence — the name is an Arabic word for ‘freedom’ — this is the largest mosque in Southeast Asia, able to accommodate 120,000 worshipers.

 If you choose to visit, time your tour between prayers and be sure to dress modestly.
 It’s worth the small extra effort to see the gilded interior of the massive dome, which is supported by 12 columns and sports a diameter of 45 m (147 ft), said to be homage to the 1945 proclamation of independence.